 |Application Essay||Very Important|

 |Level of Applicant's Interest||Considered|

-To apply, all applicants to UNC Asheville must submit the following items.
-Double check with UNC Asheville's admissions department to confirm all application materials and requirements.
+To apply to University of North Carolina Asheville, all applicants must submit the following items.
+Double check with University of North Carolina Asheville's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|